bsjaekel/postgres-operator/docs/reference/cluster_manifest.md

   for details on tolerations and possible values of those keys.
 When set, this value overrides the `pod_toleration` setting from the operator.
 Optional.

+* **priorityClassName**
+  the name of the [PriorityClass](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/) for the cluster pods.
+Optional.

 ## Postgres parameters

 Those parameters are grouped under the `postgresql` top-level key.